ZhenxinLi/DevOpsA2/README.md

   We can see that for the first test, when it encounters small client threads the performance is quite similar.

-  However, with the client threads increasing to 50:
+  However, as the client threads increasing to 50:

 ![cr: Michiel van Vlaardingen, 2011](https://github.com/rmit-computing-technologies/cosc2759-assignment-2-ZhenxinLi/blob/feature/img/ec22.jpg?raw=true)